intel-system-studio/samples/README.md

 ### Build and run the project

-Now that your project is configured, you can perform a build and run the build sample as you would with any Eclipse project.
+Now that your project is configured, you can perform a build and run the built sample as you would with any Eclipse project.

-If a blank make target does not work, or does not build what you need,  review the sample's `Makefile` and README files for information regarding the make targets available in that sample's `Makefile`, and update the make target name in the "**Build (Incremental build)**" field on the "**Behavior**" tab of the
+If the blank make target does not work, or does not build what you need, review the sample's `Makefile` and README files for information regarding the make targets available in that sample's `Makefile`, and update the make target name in the "**Build (Incremental build)**" field on the "**Behavior**" tab of the